FlowFuse/website/marketing/boilerplate.md

 ### About FlowForge - 150 Words
 FlowForge is an open-core company investing in Node-RED.
 Nick O’Leary, co-creator of Node-RED is FlowForge co-founder and CTO.

 Node-RED is an open-source low-code programming tool, allowing developers to quickly and easily connect IoT devices, APIs, and online services by creating flow-based applications.
-It uses a drag-and-drop interface to wire together nodes, which can represent devices, APIs, or functions, to process data and create powerful automations.
+It uses a drag-and-drop interface to wire together nodes, which can represent devices, APIs, or functions, to process data, and create powerful automations.

 Node-RED is very popular in the manufacturing industry for collecting factory data at the edge and transmitting it to a database or the cloud.
 Its visual programming environment makes it easy for non-traditional software developers to create data applications that accelerate innovation on the factory floor.